RedisLabs/redislabs-docs/content/rs/administering/desgining-production/networking/port-configurations.md

   10000-19999                                              Used for exposing databases externally                                                                                                              TCP
   20000-29999                                              Used for internal communications with database shards                                                                                               TCP

-Changing the Management Web UI Port {#change-ports}
+Changing the Management Web UI Port
 -----------------------------------

 Note: This only applies to RS 5.0